IBM said its latest push into the hybrid and multi-cloud market is setting the stage for channel opportunities.

 - Microsoft partners could see a further boost in momentum for the company's Teams calling and collaboration platform.
 Microsoft said it will retire Skype for Business Online on July 31, 2021, a move that should pave the way for Skype-to-Teams migrations.
 Microsoft officials speaking last month at the Inspire conference cited Teams as among the top channel opportunities for Microsoft's 2020 fiscal year.
 Partners expect to find business in Teams training and governance.
 The Skype for Business Online retirement does not affect Skype Consumer services or Skype for Business Server, according to a Microsoft blog post.

-- Google said more than 90 partners have obtained Google Cloud Partner specializations in the first half of 2019.
+- Google said more than 90 partners have obtained Google Cloud Partner specializations in the half of 2019.
 Partners can earn specializations in areas such as applications development, cloud migration, data analytics, education, work transformation, infrastructure, IoT, location-based services, machine learning, marketing analytics and security.
-Partners that acquired specializations during the first half of the year include Accenture, Agosto, Deloitte Consulting and Maven Wave Partners.
+Partners that acquired specializations during the half of the year include Accenture, Agosto, Deloitte Consulting and Maven Wave Partners.
 The specialization announcement follows the launch of the Google Cloud Partner Advantage Program, which went live July 1.

 - Mimecast Ltd., an email and data security company based in Lexington, Mass., unveiled its Cyber Alliance Program, which aims to bring together security vendors into what it terms a "cyber-resilience ecosystem."
 The program includes cybersecurity technology categories such as security information and event management; security orchestration, automation and response; firewall, threat intelligence and endpoint security.
 Mimecast said the program offers customers and partners purpose-built, ready-to-use integrations; out-of-the-box APIs; documented guides with sample code; and tutorials that explain how to use the integrations.